Storing Mycotoxin-Affected Grain

 The fungi that cause several corn ear rot diseases produce mycotoxins, chemical substances that can be dangerous to humans and livestock.
 If you have corn affected by ear rots, there are important management steps to take to limit your losses.

-This article outlines how to manage stored grain affected by mycotoxins.
+This publication outlines how to manage stored grain affected by mycotoxins.

 Harvest Diseased Grain First